 Newborns and even children up to 6 months old are often distracted by lights and will stare at them.
 So, if you want light in your baby’s room, hide it behind the furniture or use red light.
 Red light affects the circadian rhythms the least.

 5. Use White Noise

 White noise refers to sounds that mask other sounds that might occur naturally.
-There are variety of white noise devices marketed for use with infants.
-Some devises are also equipped with lullabies or even a heartbeat noise to mimic the environment of womb for newborns.
-White noise has been recommended heavily by sleep consultant as a sleeping aid for newborn.
+There are a variety of white noise devices marketed for use with infants.
+Some devices are also equipped with lullabies or even a heartbeat noise to mimic the environment of the womb for newborns.
+White noise has been recommended heavily by sleep consultants as a sleeping aid for a newborn.

 A research study published in 1990 found that 40 newborns when exposed to white noise during sleeping time, 80% of them were able to fall asleep spontaneously within 5 minutes (10).

-However, caution should be taken when using white machine near your newborn’s bassinet or crib.
-Keeping volume of white machine higher than recommended noise limits for babies, may impose a risk of increased hearing problems, language and speech development problems.
+However, caution should be taken when using a white machine near your newborn’s bassinet or crib.
+Keeping the volume of the white machine higher than recommended noise limits for babies may impose a risk of increased hearing problems, language, and speech development problems.

 6.Try Newborn massage